puppetlabs/puppet-docs/source/pe/3.7/puppet_overview.markdown

 On \*nix nodes, the `pe-puppet` daemon process can sometimes use more memory than is desired.
 This was a common problem in PE 2.x which is largely solved in PE 3, but some users may still wish to disable it.

-You can [turn off the daemon][stop] and still get scheduled runs by creating a cron task for puppet agent on your \*nix nodes.
+You can [turn off the daemon][stop] and still get scheduled runs by creating a cron task for Puppet agent on your \*nix nodes.
 An example snippet of Puppet code, which would create this task on non-Windows nodes:

 {% highlight ruby %}
-    # Place in /etc/puppetlabs/puppet/manifests/site.pp on the puppet master node, outside any node statement.
+    # Place in /etc/puppetlabs/puppet/manifests/site.pp on the Puppet master node, outside any node statement.
-    # Run puppet agent hourly (with splay) on non-Windows nodes:
+    # Run Puppet agent hourly (with splay) on non-Windows nodes:
     if $osfamily != windows {
       cron { 'puppet_agent':
         ensure  => 'present',